 Why buy a handmade rug in 21st Century?

 So you’ve read about some of the rug making techniques available.
-You have it in your head now that you want a rug; but how should you justify your purchase?
+You have it in your head now that you want a modern designer rug; but how should you justify your purchase?
 Here are a few reasons why you should purchase a luxury rug:

 One of the principle reasons why someone would want a rug is for decoration.
 Have a hallway that is lacking colour or pizzazz?
 Brighten it up with a lively rug!